 Q: Provisions of EUR 0.6 million for inventory in the quarter.
 Where do the write-offs stem from?
 How much more of your inventory is at risk since you recorded a write-off of EUR 0.
 5 million also in the second quarter?
 Adjusted for this, is your underlying EBIT margin 0.8 percentage points higher?

-A: We are constantly valuating and following our inventories.
+A: We are constantly evaluating and following our inventories.
 Much of the write-off provision relates to one customer which is in a debt refinancing process, and we have booked provisions against this risk.
 Without the write-off provisions, EBIT margin for the third quarter would have been 0.8 percentage points higher.

 Q: I noticed that at the end of the first half of 2022 you had decreased the number of employees in India compared to the end of 2021.
-Should we interpret that so that you are at full utilization in your Indian factory?
+Should we interpret that so that you are at full utilisation in your Indian factory?

 A: Even though we don´t disclose the headcount numbers per quarter, the number of personnel in India increased during the third quarter.